Salayer6/salayer6/README.md

 Plan, Execute and Document a working environment for the Management control of an organization.

 ## Setup
-It will be completed using Python, PL/pgSQL, Apache Airflow, Spark, AWS and Airtable (for prototyping)
+It will be completed using Python, PL/pgSQL, Apache Airflow, Spark and free-tier AWS.

 ## Background Information:
 Titulado de Ingeniería en mecánica automotriz.
 DuocUC 2018.